-The nation’s affection for small, local business has surged, use this time wisely and build upon the momentum.
-We’ve outlined eight, budget-friendly marketing ideas and tips to help your small business maximise Small Business Saturday and make an impact this Christmas.
+We’ve outlined eight, budget-friendly marketing ideas and tips to help your small business maximise Small Business Saturday which in the UK takes place on 4th December.
+Use this day to reach new customers, join forces with other small enterprises and indie brands and get ready to make an impact this Christmas.

 Eight Tips To Maximise Small Business Saturday: